laurahuckins/Max_cond_eqtls/README.md

 This file will iteratively find conditional eqtls, conidiotning on max, then max + cond1, etc.

 Inputs: maxeqtl file from get_max.R, initial files loaded from Get_files.R

+4. iterate_threshold

+This allows user input of threshold on RAW PVALUE rather than FDR corrected.
+FDR cprrection should be done downstream instead.